 The impact of smoking on our physical health is well-known.
-However, stopping smoking altogether also appears to help reduce depression, anxiety and stress and improve mental quality of life.
+However, stopping smoking altogether also appears to help reduce depression, anxiety and stress and improve mental health.
 That’s the verdict of a review of the evidence published in the BMJ in 2014.

 Eat a Healthy Diet

-Certain foods found in this diet seem to make a difference.
-For example serotonin (happy hormone) levels are boosted when the body manufactures the amino acid tryptophan.
-This is found in foods such as chicken, turkey, brown rice, fish, milk, eggs, nuts, peas, corn, bananas, spinach and potato.
+Certain nutrients found in this type of diet seem to help relieve stress.
+Foods that contain tryptophan (essential amino acid) can help the body produce more serotonin (so called “happiness hormone”).
+Chicken, turkey, brown rice, fish, milk, eggs, nuts, peas, corn, bananas, spinach and potatoes.
 These foods need to be eaten with complex carbohydrates (pulses, pasta, oats etc.) as they drive the tryptophan across the brain/blood barrier.
 Research shows that the body has a lower cortisol response to stress when it has higher levels of tryptophan.